kall0m/Hac-Man/README.md

-# Hac-Man
+# JavaScript Games

-The Pac-Man game created with HTML, CSS and JS.
+Game classics recreated with HTML, CSS and JS.